mircea-i/cs50x-Finance/README.md

 You get to put to use a lot of the knowledge that you gain by going trough the course.

-Python, HTML, CSS, SQL and Jinja templates are glued together in a fully-functional web application - it was the first one for me.
+Python, HTML, CSS, SQL and Jinja templates are glued together in a fully-functional web application - it was the first real challenge in cs50x for me.

 ### Requirements: